Kung Fu Hustle: References to other works

-A major element of the plot is based on the wuxia film series Palm of Ru Lai (如來神掌), released in 1964.
+A major element of the plot is based on the Famous wuxia film series Palm of Ru Lai (如來神掌), released in 1964.
 Sing studied the fighting style used in Palm of Ru Lai ("Buddhist Palm style"), from a young age and used it at the end of Kung Fu Hustle.
 In reality, the Buddhist Palm fighting style does not leave palm-shaped craters and holes on impact.
 Instead, the user delivers powerful punches using his palm.
 The Beast's name in Chinese, Huoyun Xieshen (火雲邪神; Evil Deity of the Fiery Cloud), and the fight with the Landlady and her husband are also references to the Palm of Ru Lai, in which a mortally wounded master strikes the patterns of his art's final techniques into a bell so that his apprentice can learn from it.
 Kung Fu Hustle also contains direct references to characters from Louis Cha's wuxia novels.
 For example, the landlord and landlady refer to themselves as Yang Guo and Xiaolongnü, the names of characters in Cha's The Return of the Condor Heroes, when they met the Beast.

 References to gangster films are also present.
-Many fight scenes and superhuman power displayed by Kung Fu Masters in the film are reminiscent of Dragon Ball Z and similar anime.
 The boss of the Axe Gang, Brother Sum (琛哥) is named after Hon Sam / Hon Sum (韓琛), the triad boss played by Eric Tsang in Infernal Affairs.
 The Harpists imitate The Blues Brothers, wearing similar hats and sunglasses at all times.
 When they are flattered by the Axe Gang advisor, one of them answers, "Strictly speaking we're just musicians", similar to a line by Elwood Blues.

 When Donut dies, he says, "In great power lies great responsibility", a reference to 2002's Spider-Man, said by Uncle Ben before his death.
 Additionally, in that scene, the Landlady says, "Like Donut said, everyone has his reasons", a reference to Jean Renoir's 1939 film The Rules of the Game.
 Afterwards, with his dying breath, Donut gets up, grabs the Landlord by the shirt and utters in English, "What are you prepared to do?", a nod to Sean Connery's character Jim Malone in Brian De Palma's 1987 film The Untouchables.

-The dialogue that the Beast says while negotiating with the Axe Gang for killing the Landlady and Landlord—"... then young friend, I will make an offer you cannot refuse", is a reference of the dialogue from the movie The Godfather.
+The dialogue that the Beast says while negotiating with the Axe Gang for killing the Landlady and Landlord—"... then young friend, I will make an offer you cannot refuse" it is a reference of the dialogue from the movie of 1972s The Godfather.
 Also, the Landlady's comment to Brother Sum—"We brought a gift you cannot refuse" is an obvious parody of the same, to which Sum replies (in the dubbed version of the film), "Ha!
-With the Beast on our side, we shall see for whom the bell tolls", a reference to the 1943 film.
+With the Beast on our side, we shall see for whom the bell tolls", a reference to the titular 1943 film.